Instant Pot Meatballs

 Instructions

-• For the meatballs: In a small bowl combine bread crumbs and buttermilk, stir and let sit for 5 minutes or until the breadcrumbs are a moist.
+• In a small bowl, combine bread crumbs and buttermilk.
+Stir and let sit for 5 minutes or until the breadcrumbs are moist.

-• In a large mixing bowl combine the ground beef, ground pork, bread crumb mixture, egg, parmesan, onion powder, garlic powder, Italian seasoning, parsley, salt and pepper.
-Using your hands, gently mix the ingredients, being careful not to overwork it.
-Shape meat mixture into balls, approximately 2½ inches in size.
+• In a large mixing bowl, combine ground beef, ground pork, breadcrumb mixture, egg, parmesan, onion powder, garlic powder, Italian seasoning, parsley, salt, and pepper.
+Using your hands, gently mix the ingredients, being careful not to overwork them.
+Shape the meat mixture into balls, approximately 2½ inches in size.

-• Turn Instant Pot on SAUTE mode.
-Once hot add olive oil.
-When oil is shiny and hot, add half of the meatballs.
+• Turn the Instant Pot on to SAUTE mode.
+Once hot, add olive oil.
+When the oil is shiny and hot, add half of the meatballs.
 Quickly brown the meatballs on all sides, rotating every 2 minutes or so.
-Remove meatballs and place on a paper towel lined plate.
-Repeat with remaining meatballs.
+Remove the meatballs and place on a paper towel-lined plate.
+Repeat with the remaining meatballs.

-• Pour half of the sauce into the bottom of the Instant Pot.
-Add meatballs, then pour remaining sauce over top.
+• Pour half of the marinara sauce into the bottom of the Instant Pot.
+Add the browned meatballs, then pour the remaining sauce over the top.

-• Secure lid and select MANUAL (high pressure) mode for 7 minutes.
-Once the meatballs are fully cooked, let the pressure come down naturally.
-This can take about 10 minutes.
-When the pressure valve drops, remove the lid and serve with spaghetti or on subs!
+• Secure the lid and select MANUAL (high pressure) mode for 7 minutes.
+Once the meatballs are fully cooked, let the pressure come down naturally, which takes about 10 minutes.
+When the pressure valve drops, remove the lid and serve the meatballs with spaghetti or on subs.

 Nutrition